-In Fig. 6 we compare the linear bias from f(R) and Λ CDM simulations, computed as above, and the range of predictions from spherical collapse.
-The bias decreases with increasing $|f{R0}|$ since halos of a fixed mass become less rare and thus less highly biased.
-The chameleon effect in the full simulations decreases the difference in bias versus the no chameleon simulations as expected.
-As with the mass function, the spherical collapse range adequately describes the high mass halos even for the small-field chameleon cases due to a fortuitous cancellation of modeling errors.
+less rare and thus less highly biased.
+The chameleon effect in the full simulations decreases the difference in bias versus the no-chameleon simulations, as expected.
+As with the mass function, the spherical collapse range adequately describes the high-mass halos even for the small-field chameleon cases, due to a fortuitous cancellation of modeling errors.

-C. Halo Profiles
+C. Halo profiles

 The final ingredient in a basic understanding of halos and cosmological statistics that are built out of them is their average profiles.
 We plot the fractional density contrast $\delta{\rho}(r/r{300})$ defined in Eq.
 (7) and measured in the Λ CDM simulations for the largest and hence best resolved mass bin in Fig. 7 (upper panel), for different box sizes of the Λ CDM simulations.
-For reference we compare these with the corresponding halo model prediction (shaded) from the halo-mass correlation function
+For reference we compare these with the corresponding halo model prediction (shaded region) from the halo-mass correlation function of Eq.
+(B11), consisting of a NFW profile plus a two-halo term describing the surrounding mass, averaged over the same mass bin as the simulations.
+The range of predictions shown is bounded from above by a continued NFW profile, and bounded from below by a NFW profile truncated at $r_v =$ r{390} , as used in the halo model description of power spectra, Eq.
+(B8).
+In the lower panel of Fig. 7, we show the same profiles relative to the halo model prediction with continued profiles.
+Removing the overall trend with the

-FIG. 7: Halo density profile, expressed as the fractional overdensity δ{ρ} , for $M = 10^{14} - 10^{15} M{\odot}/h$ measured in the Λ CDM simulations (upper panel).
-The halo-mass correlation predictions (shaded) represent the range with to without (dotted) profile truncation [Eq.
-(18)] averaged over the same mass bin.
+FIG. 7 (color online).
+Halo density profile, expressed as the fractional overdensity δ{ρ} , for $M=10^{14}-10^{15}M{\odot}/h$ measured in the Λ CDM simulations (upper panel).
+The halo-mass correlation predictions (shaded region) represent the range from with profile truncation to without it (dotted line) [Eq.
+(B11)] averaged over the same mass bin.
 The lower panel shows the relative deviation and bootstrap errors measured in the different boxes from the prediction without truncation.

-of Eq.
-(18), consisting of an NFW profile plus a 2-halo term describing the surrounding mass, averaged over the same mass bin as the simulations.
-The range of predictions shown is bounded from above by a continued NFW profile, and bounded from below by an NFW profile truncated at $r{\rm v} = r{390}$ as used in the halo model description of power spectra, Eq.
-(15).
-In the lower panel of Fig. 7, we show the same profiles relative to the halo model prediction with continued profiles.
-Removing the overall trend with the halo model better reveals the internal consistency of our simulations.
-The agreement between the smallest box and the larger boxes with coarser resolution and smaller particle number is $\leq 20\%$ in case of the 128 Mpc/h boxes, and $\lesssim 40\%$ for the 256 Mpc/h boxes.
-In the following, we show results from the $128 \,\mathrm{Mpc}/h$ boxes for the largest mass halos, in order to increase halo statistics, and from the $64 \,\mathrm{Mpc}/h$ boxes for all other masses.
+halo model better reveals the internal consistency of our simulations.
+The agreement between the smallest box and the larger boxes with coarser resolution and smaller particle number is $\lesssim 20\%$ in the case of the 128 Mpc/h boxes, and $\lesssim 40\%$ for the 256 Mpc/h boxes.
+In the following, we show results from the 128 Mpc/h boxes for the largest mass halos, in order to increase halo statistics, and from the 64 Mpc/h boxes for all other masses.

-Fig. 8, top panel, shows the stacked halo profiles for three mass bins, for Λ CDM and full f(R) simulations with $|f{R0}| = 10^{-4}$.
+Figure 8, top panel, shows the stacked halo profiles for three mass bins, for Λ CDM and full f(R) simulations with $|f{R0}| = 10^{-4}$.
 The lower panel of Fig. 8 shows the relative deviation between Λ CDM and f(R) halo profiles.
 When scaled to the same overdensity radius, halos in Λ CDM and f(R) apparently have very similar profiles, especially in the inner part of the halo.
 Although a precise measurement of the NFW scale radius is not possible with our limited resolution, it is apparent that there are no dramatic effects of modified gravity on the halo concentration $c{300} \equiv r{300}/r_s$.
-Moreover the deviations are
+Moreover, the deviations are consistent with zero well within r{300} .
+The same holds for the no-chameleon f(R) simulations.